-Outcome & Influence of the January UprisingWhat followed was a campaign that lasted for 1 year and 148 days, consisting of 2500 battles, most of which were won by the insurgents employing guerilla war tactics.
-All this was to prove fruitless.
-Insurgent no.s started at the outbreak of the uprising stood at 10,000, with the ranks later rising to 20,000 and 35,000, however, all this paled in comparison to the 90,000 well-equipped and battle-hardened troops of the Russian Army.
-The insurgents were poorly commanded, often forming their own smaller groups and were poorly equipped (most often with war scythes).
-By the end of the campaign, Russian forces were nearer to 340,000, so despite individual losses, the numerical might of the Russian Imperial Army proved too much, as they could rebalance any numerical losses they had previously suffered.
+Outcome & Influence of the January UprisingWhat followed was a campaign that lasted for 1 year and 148 days, consisting of 2500 battles, most of which were won by insurgents employing guerilla war tactics.
+Although insurgent forces at the outbreak of the January Uprising numbered a mere 10,000, they later rose to 20,000 and 35,000.
+This paled in comparison, however, to the 90,000 well-equipped and battle-hardened troops of the Russian Army.
+What's more, the insurgents were untrained, poorly commanded and poorly equipped - most often with scythes.
+By the end of the campaign, Russian forces were nearer to 340,000, so despite individual losses, the numerical might of the Russian Imperial Army proved too much, as they could easily replace any casualties their forces suffered.